chiefonboarding/Documentation/Deployment.md

+---
+order: 80
+---

-# Deploy ChiefOnboarding
+# Deployment
 Currently, two ways of deploying are supported out of the box.
 Docker and Heroku.

-## Deploying

 1. [Deploy with Docker](#deploy-with-docker)
 1. [Deploy with Heroku](#deploy-with-heroku)